Yanar Bulag: Azerbaijan's mysterious burning spring

 Symbol of Azerbaijan’s natural gas resources and identity as the “Land of Fire” |

-Experience Style |
+Experience style |

 Quiet, mystical, hands-on experience |